On sub-Riemannian geodesics in $SE(3)$ whose spatial projections do not have cusps: Sub-Riemannian Geodesics in with Cuspless Projections

-Noting that $A(s)$ and $A(t)$ commute for all pairs $s$ and $t$, and hence using Wilcox formula \cite{Wilcox}, we get the desired results.
+Note that $A(s)$ and $A(s')$ commute, and Wilcox formula \cite{Wilcox} yields the result.

-Clearly, the formulas are not valid as the denominators in some of the expressions become zero.
-Hence we do the whole procedure keeping in mind the special cases right from the start and get the required results.
-The details of these computations can be found in \cite{TechRep}. \end{proof}
+Clearly, the formulas are not valid when denominators vanish.
+Hence we do the whole procedure keeping in mind the special cases (\ref{arnought1}), (\ref{help}) right from the start and get the required results.